anderkve/FYS3150/_sources/book/using_git/using_git.md

 Branches are cheap and easy, so this is a good way to try something out.

-## Using git for collaboration; using GitHub
+## Collaborating using GitHub

-So far we've only discussed git locally on your computer, but not how we collaborate with other developers.
+So far we've only discussed Git locally on your computer, but not how we collaborate with other developers.
 This is where GitHub comes into the picture.

 It's customary to work on different branches to protect the content of the `main` branch.
 Just like in the example above where we worked on a branch called `experimental`, you can create your own branch when you work on a project with other people.

 ### Pull any changes from the remote

-The **remote** repo is the term used for the cloud-based (GitHub) version of your local git repo.
+The **remote** repo is the term used for the cloud-based (GitHub) version of your local Git repo.
 To **pull** down any changes done by the other developers on a branch, run

 ```sh
 git pull origin branchname